ricardocostasilva/CleanCode/README.md

 - Select the `CleanCodeTest` scheme.
 - Press `Cmd+R` to run the application.

+- Can be an issue with the database. delete the one present in the Persistent folder and import it again.

 ### Running the Tests
 - Select the `CleanCodeTest` scheme.
 - Press `Cmd+U` to run the tests.